pslucas0212/rhel-sca-subscriptionmanager/README.md

 ![Insights Dashboard](images/S16.png)

 - Click on the Inventory Link on the left to get a list of RHEL systems registered with Insights.
-- I'm going to chose server03 as it is a RHEL 6.10 system with the RHEL 6 ELS repository enabled.
+- I'm going to choose server03 as it is a RHEL 6.10 system with the RHEL 6 ELS repository enabled.

 ![Inventory View](images/S17.png)

 - You can view the details of server03 on the General Information tab page.
 While on the General Information tab page, scroll down to see the number of repositories enabled for server03.
-You'll note in this example there are two repositories enabled: one for RHEL 6 RPMs and for RHEL 6 ELS.
+You'll note in this example there are two repositories enabled: one for RHEL 6 RPMs and one for RHEL 6 ELS.

 ![server03 example](images/S18.png)